 Use a new doormat.

-Be sure front door and screen door work perfectly.
+Be sure the front door and screen door works perfectly.